HamzaHannad/Magento2-SlackLogger/README.md

 Here is an example of how to use the custom message service in your Magento 2 module:

-1. Inject the `SlackNotifierService` in your class:
+1. Inject the `CustomMessage` in your class:

     ```php
     <?php